 Research, including advertising, etc., cannot begin until the PI receives the signed approval letter from the CHA IRB.

-In general, most study records need to be kept for 7 years after a study is terminated with the IRB in order to comply with Massachusetts laws on contract and tort claim requirements.
+In general, to comply with Massachusetts laws on contract and tort claim requirements, most study records need to be kept for 7 years after a study is terminated with the IRB.
 The Department of Health and Human Services regulations specify that records must be kept for 3 years after completion of all research activities.
 If a study is regulated by the US Food and Drug Administration (drug/device/biologic study) research records must be kept for 2 years after a marketing application is approved.
 The Health Insurance Portability and Accountability Act requires records to be retained for up to 6 years after the last subject has completed study activity.

 A case report or a case series is a retrospective analysis of 1, 2, or 3 clinical cases intended to broaden information for medical or educational purposes.
 Generally, reporting on up to 3 cases does not strictly meet the federal definition of research.

-CHA does not require IRB review and approval if 3 or fewer patients’ records will be accessed; however, the HIPAA Privacy Rule applies.
+CHA does not require IRB review and approval if 3 or fewer patients’ records will be accessed; however, the authors of a case report/series are reminded that the HIPAA Privacy Rule applies.
 Please see the CHA policy statement about case reports for more detailed information and specifics about requirements.